npatmaja/nauvalatmaja.com/content/post/2016-04-15-function-composition-in-go.md

 In Go, as it is a typed language, and
-[it does not support generic type][go-faq-generics] per se, so first we need to define a type of what the `compose` function will work against.
+[it does not support generic type][go-faq-generics] per se, first we need to define a type of what the `compose` function will work against.

 ```
 type fnString func(string) string
 ```

-Here, we define a `fnString` of function type that receives a `string` argument and returns a `string`.
-Next is to define the `compose` function.
+Here, we define `fnString` of function type that receives a `string` argument and returns a `string`.
+Next, is to define the `compose` function itself.

 ```
 func compose(a fnString, b fnString) fnString {